 Then there was depression, this is the numb space where I sat and reflected in that basement.
 It felt fuzzy and I wasn’t hungry and I forgot about time.
-And there is acceptance.
+And then there is acceptance.
 This is a tough one for me because I feel so deeply.
 I sit here and go back to bargaining because I don’t want to accept this for my sister and our family.

 This has brought up some stories from my younger years and I am working through everything.

 One step at a time or should I say one breath at a time.
-So if you know me you would know, I dive deep into projects it’s my form of therapy.
+So if you know me, you would know, I dive deep into projects, it’s my form of therapy.
 It’s my way to reflect on the good or the bad.
 I knew I had to get off the couch and put one foot in front of another and move.
 Spending a lot of alone time is key for me because sometimes I would just drift off and feel my sister’s pain so hard I wouldn’t be able to control my emotions.
 I am an inner path, I can feel her.
 I might be 155 miles away, but I can feel this from wherever I am.

 There is no doubt I miss my family, who lives in my hometown.
 I know once this pandemic is over with I will be seeing them more.
 This girl’s soul needs their love and to be honest they need me too.
 It’s my time to be the healing shining light in their lives.
 If I didn’t have this abundance of life up here, I would move back in a hot flash second.

 I refuse to sit in guilt, it’s not me.
 I’m the alchemist, so what can I do now?
 I have decided I will make the change.
 I can film my show from anywhere, I have that luxury.
-Starting next year I will do one interview in my home town surrounding areas, so I can see my family more.
+Starting next year I will do one interview a month in my home town surrounding areas, so I can see my family more.
 I am in the process of switching some personal services I do here down there.
 I refuse to live the rest of my years in regret.
 I will not put blame on anyone else when I am capable of making it happen myself.
 Now that feels good.
 Like I said one step in front of the other.

-I used to be thankful for this pandemic
+I used to be thankful for this pandemic.

 Thankful for allowing me to pause and be gifted with so many “Einstein moments.”
 I was able to turn a company, creating a podcast into three shows and an original series by taking the time to create and manifest.
 But this pandemic has also brought me loneliness and forced me to grieve by myself.
 I would do anything to sit in the same room with my sister, cook for her, clean her house, wash her hair, massage her feet.
 Just love on her, just like she did for me, but Covid doesn’t allow me to.

-One thing I know for sure, that grief never ends… but it changes.
+One thing I know for sure, grief never ends… but it changes.
 It’s a passage, not a place to stay.
 Grief is not a sign of weakness, nor a lack of faith.
 It is the price of love.